Wutname1/BetterBags-Openable/README.md

 ## Overview

-BetterBags Openable categorizes items in your bags based on specific filters.
-This addon helps in organizing your bag by filtering and categorizing items like Toys, Appearance Items, Creatable Items, and more.
+BetterBags Openable Items helps in organizing your bag by filtering and categorizing items like Toys, Appearance Items, Creatable Items, and more.

 ![Example sort](https://media.forgecdn.net/attachments/871/663/example.png)